SvenLameir/docker-cleanup/README.md

 # Docker Cleanup Container

-This project provides a Docker container and script that removes old Docker images from the host system.
+This project provides a Docker container that removes old Docker images from the host system to free up space.
 The cleanup interval and image age are configurable via environment variables.

 ## Features
-- Removes all unused Docker images older than a specified age (`IMAGE_AGE`, default: 24h)
+- Removes all unused Docker images older than a specified age
-- Configurable cleanup interval via the `RUN_INTERVAL` environment variable (supports units: s, m, h, d; default: 3600 seconds)
+- Configurable cleanup interval
-- Timezone can be set via the `TZ` environment variable (default: UTC)
 - Logs all actions and Docker output to the console
-- Can be run manually or scheduled

 ## Usage